6tacoseach/CustomerReviews/README.md

 ## Usage

-> Some usage instructions
+> Currently the service does not have support on the web.
+Host is not up and running.
+Service can run on a local express server on port 3004.

 ## Requirements

 An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).

-- Node 6.13.0
+- Node 12
+- axios 0.19
-- etc
+- express 4.17

 ## Development